snare/scruffy/README.md

 License
 -------

-This software is released under the "Buy snare a beer" license.
+See LICENSE file.
 If you use this and don't hate it, buy me a beer at a conference some time.

 Credits
 -------

-Thanks to Azimuth Security for letting me spend time working on this and other stupid projects.

 Props to [richo](http://github.com/richo).
 Flat duck pride.